cleeistaken/hcibench_tshoot/README.md

   </div>

 4. From HCIBench insure you can SSH to the SSH hosts.
-This step validates if there are any ACL or firewall rules that might be affecting connectivity.
+This step validates if there are any ACL or firewall rules that might be affecting SSH connectivity or traffic with TCP port 22.

    N.B.
 If this test fails, there are configuration issues with the underlying network.
 A network specialist should investigate and validate the network configuration to insure there the required ACL or firewall rules are configured.